 6. How would you describe the connection between each part of the order salutis, that is, foreknew, predestined, called, justified, glorified?
-There are many things that could be discussed here but try to stick to connections.

 7. How does this order help us with being assured of our salvation?
-It was planned by God.
-It is evident to the apostle Paul so there is something noticeable.
-God finishes the work he starts.

 How does this order, particularly the first two, motivate us to share Jesus with others?